vsillan/game-server-programming-course/presentations/mongodb_2.md

 Transform and combine documents in a collection

 Objects are transformed as they pass through a series of pipeline operators

-- Such as filtering, projecting, grouping, sorting, limiting, and skipping
+- Such as filtering, grouping and sortingg

 Pipeline operators need not produce one output document for every input document: operators may also generate new documents or filter out documents

 ---